Dr. Cornell West isn't one to mince words.

 The bottom line, said West, is that he's telling the president, "You have done more for oligarchs, than you have for homeowners.
 You have done more for corporate plutocrats than you've done for poor people."

-Tune into your local NPR station to listen to Michel's full conversation with West.
+Tune into your local NPR member station to listen to Martin's full conversation with West.
 We'll also post full audio of the conversation here a bit later.